BrightCreations/money-converter/README.md

 ![Stars](https://img.shields.io/github/stars/BrightCreations/money-converter?style=social)

 ## Overview
-The Exchange Rates Service package provides a simple and efficient way to retrieve and manage exchange rates in your application.
-This package allows you to easily integrate exchange rate data into your project, making it ideal for e-commerce, financial, and other applications that require currency conversions.
+This package provides a simple and efficient way to convert money between different currencies.
+It uses a unified interface to fetch exchange rates and perform conversions, making it easy to integrate with various exchange rate services.

 ## Features
-- Retrieves exchange rates from a reliable data source
-- Caches exchange rates for improved performance
+- Converts money between different currencies
-- Provides a simple and intuitive API for accessing exchange rates
+- Uses a unified interface to fetch exchange rates and perform conversions
-- Supports multiple currencies and conversion scenarios
+- Supports multiple exchange rate services
+- Throws exceptions for invalid conversions or missing exchange rates
+- Easy to integrate with various frameworks and applications

 ## Installation
 To install the Exchange Rates Service package, run the following command in your terminal: